ChongMingWei/OS-Machine-Monitor/README.md

                        i)Only one main function and a infinite loop used for questioning which function to do in it. b.programming idea i)The socket is built at the same time with server's.

-3.exceution file Only client and server,the others are tested files.
+3.exceution file Only client and server,the others are tested files